2020 Best Online Education Degrees

 Graduates of these programs often become professors in universities and colleges, teaching classes in general education, teaching, education policy, education administration, and educational psychology and counseling.
 Professors of education also participate in research studies, often with the goal of publishing their findings in academic journals; they may also advise graduate students as they write their theses and dissertations.
 Some graduates will work in education policy and reform, while those who studied education administration can become principals, headmasters, deans, superintendents, or employees for state and national departments of education.

-Certificates in education are available in a variety of focuses, from teacher certification to school leadership or educational policy.
+Online certificates in education are available in a variety of focuses, from teacher certification to school leadership or educational policy.
 These programs typically take a year or less to complete and are comprised of 6 to 10 courses.
 Applicants need an accredited bachelor’s or master’s degree, depending on the focus and level of the certificate.
 Some programs also require previous experience working with children or teaching, as well as a clear criminal background check.

 The coursework in the education certificate will vary, depending on the program’s goals.
 Many programs are designed to certify teachers in a particular subject area, such as elementary or secondary education.
 These programs discuss instructional abilities and teaching theory.
 Some programs are aimed at experienced educators and discuss education administration and leadership topics, such as human resources issues and professional communication techniques.
 Other certificates are useful for seasoned teachers who want more knowledge in a particular teaching area, such as teaching students with disabilities or using educational technology.